jldbc/pybaseball/README.md

 ## Standings: up to date or historical division standings, W/L records

-The 'standings(season)' function gives division standings for a given season.
+The `standings(season)` function gives division standings for a given season.
 If the current season is chosen, it will give the most current set of standings.
 Otherwise, it will give the end-of-season standings for each division for the chosen season.

 This function returns a list of dataframes.
 Each dataframe is the standings for one of MLB's six divisions.